 Some of my interests include, golf, duck hunting, and woodworking.
 I have also been involved in the communities where I have lived.
 I currently am the treasurer for the Springfield Chamber of Commerce and a past president as well.

 I was born and raised in a family that possessed a very strong and solid work ethic.
 I have always prided myself in securing employment and then maintaining it for an extended period of time.
 Some of those philosophies in regards to work may have kept me from expanding my horizons and taking advantage of better opportunities out there.
-After a recent job loss I came to the conclusion that there are better opportunities out there for everyone.
+After getting caught up in the corporate rat race, I lost my job and I came to the conclusion that there are better opportunities out there for everyone.

 Sometimes our Midwest values lock us into a job and there is a certain comfort level involved that keeps us in that job.
 What that job may be lacking, however is satisfaction.
 It is my goal to find those perfect opportunities for people, and match candidates with clients in order to increase the job satisfaction that we sometimes give up.
 I want to be able to help guide people from their current comfort zones into a new world of opportunity and expanded horizons.

-I believe ERC has provided its staff with the tools and skills in order to assist people in finding their perfect opportunity and to find the satisfaction in life that we all are looking for.
+Here at ERC, I believe we have the tools and skills in order to assist people in finding their perfect opportunity and to find the satisfaction in life that we all are looking for.

 “It is not the critic who counts: not the man who points out how the strong man stumbles or where the doer of deeds could have done better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood, who strives valiantly, who errs and comes up short again and again, because there is no effort without error or shortcoming, but who knows the great enthusiasms, the great devotions, who spends himself for a worthy cause; who, at the best, knows, in the end, the triumph of high achievement, and who, at the worst, if he fails, at least he fails while daring greatly, so that his place shall never be with those cold and timid souls who knew neither victory nor defeat.”